Nkem-cynthia/Sales-analysis-using-Excel/README.md

    - Slicers

-   - Formulas & Functions (e.g., IF, Text, DATE, WEEKDAY)
+   - Formulas & Functions (e.g., IF, Text, Substitute)

-   - Conditional Formatting

 ### Key Insights to Extract
 - The season that drives the most profit.